miurahr/aqtinstall/docs/getting_started.rst

 You will need a Unix-style shell to run this command, or at least git-bash on Windows.
 The ``xargs`` equivalent to this command is an exercise left to the reader.

+If you want to install all available modules, you are probably better off using the ``all`` keyword, as discussed above.
+This scripting example is presented to give you a sense of how to accomplish something more complicated.
+Perhaps you want to install all modules except `qtnetworkauth`; you could write a script that removes `qtnetworkauth` from the output of :ref:`aqt list-qt <list qt command>`, and pipe that into :ref:`aqt install-qt <qt installation command>`.
+This exercise is left to the reader.

 Let's try to install `qtcharts` and `qtnetworkauth` for Qt 6.1.2 as well.
 Before we do this, let's run :ref:`aqt list-qt <list qt command>`: